BJP leader Sonali Phogat dies of heart attack in Goa | Politics

 - India

-BJP leader from Haryana's Hisar and actor Sonali Phogat died of a heart attack in Goa, party leaders said on Tuesday.
+BJP leader from Haryana and actor Sonali Phogat died of a heart attack in Goa, police said on Tuesday.

+Phogat, a former Tik Tok star who had joined the BJP in 2019, was on a visit to Goa along with some of her staff members.

+On Monday night, she was brought to St Anthony Hospital at Anjuna in North Goa district after she complained of uneasiness, sources said.
+Deputy Superintendent of Police (Mapusa) Jivba Dalvi said she was brought dead to the hospital.
+"Prime facie, the cause of death is established as heart attack but further medical examination is on," he said.

-Capt Bhupender, district president of the Hisar BJP said, ''Sonali ji was in Goa.
+BJP Hisar district president Capt Bhupender said, ''Sonali ji was in Goa.
 I spoke to her assistant and he said that she died of a heart attack''.

 Bishnoi, who was then in Congress, recently joined the BJP.